vidjil/vidjil/doc/vidjil-algo.md

 The special `-w all` option takes all the read as the windows, completely disabling the clustering by windows and generally returning more clones.
-This should only be used on datasets where reads of the same clone do have exactly the same length.
+This should only be used on datasets where reads of the same clone do have exactly the same length, or in situations in which one want to study very precisely the clonality, tracking all mutations along the read.

-Setting `-w` to lower values than 50 may "segment" (analyze) a few more reads, depending on the read length of your data, but may in some cases falsely cluster reads from different clones.
+Setting `-w` to lower values than 50 may analyze a few more reads, depending on the read length of your data, but may in some cases falsely cluster reads from different clones.
 For VJ recombinations, the `-w 40` option is usually safe, and `-w 30` can also be tested.